Annex-Engineering/TradRack/docs/Quick_Start.md

 - [Print Settings and File Key](/Print_Settings_and_File_Key.txt):
   print settings to use and info on reading the STL filenames.
 - [STLs folder](/STLs): contains all STL files.
+- [STLs README](/STLs/README.md): information on what parts to print.

 ## Mechanical assembly